NixOS/nixpkgs/doc/build-helpers/trivial-build-helpers.chapter.md

 ### `writeShellScript` {#trivial-builder-writeShellScript}

+Writes a shell script to the store.

-`writeShellScript` takes two arguments: `name` and `text`.
+`writeShellScript` takes two arguments: `name` and `text`, each of which should be a string.

+`name`

-`name` is the name used in the Nix store path.   `text` will be the contents of the file.
+: the name used in the Nix store path.

+`text`

+: the contents of the file.

 The created file is marked as executable.

 This function is almost exactly like `writeScript`, but it prepends a shebang line that points to the runtime shell (usually bash) at the top of the file contents.

 The store path will include the the name, and it will be a file.
 Any path separators and shell-reserved elements in the name are escaped to create the store path identifier.